 In effect?
 Yes, as of August 2018

-The gist: In another move to weaken Obama-era healthcare reform, the departments of Health and Human Services, Labor and Treasury jointly announced last summer that Americans would have more leeway to enroll in short-term, limited-duration insurance plans, also called nonqualified short-term plans.
+The gist: In another move to weaken Obama-era healthcare reforms, the departments of Health and Human Services, Labor and Treasury jointly announced last summer that Americans would have more leeway to enroll in short-term, limited-duration insurance plans, also called nonqualified short-term plans.

 Nonqualified short-term plans aren’t subject to the ACA’s essential health benefits requirement.
 That means these plans don’t need to provide free contraception, insure people with pre-existing conditions or include coverage for services such as prescription drugs, maternity care, mental healthcare and substance abuse treatment.
 Given their restrictive benefits, these skimpy plans tend to be cheaper than ACA-compliant plans.
 But they’re also not supposed to compete with ACA plans.
 Insurance companies intended nonqualified short-term plans to be used as just-in-case safety nets during transitional periods.
 Enrollees were only allowed to stay on them for up to three months.
 But the Trump administration extended that limit; people can now keep these plans for up to three years.

-“The availability of these plans not only adversely affects those who buy them, but also the whole insurance pool,” Linden said.
+“The availability of these plans not only adversely affects those who buy them, but also the whole insurance pool,” Linden says.
 “If people in sizable numbers, the young and healthy, are purchasing plans outside of the general insurance market, the risk pool will be concentrated with heavier users of health insurance.
 This means the cost of healthcare will increase.”

 Work requirements for Medicaid